You're in the right place! Welcome to our newly updated ESC website.

 Photo

-Area of expertise: cardio-immunology, ischemic cardiomyopathy, acute myocardial infarction, amyloidosis
+Area of expertise: cardio-immunology, ischaemic cardiomyopathy, acute myocardial infarction, amyloidosis

-Dr. Panagiota Efstathia Nikolaou earned her PhD in 2022 from the Laboratory of Pharmacology, Faculty of Pharmacy, in collaboration with the Department of Clinical Therapeutics at the National and Kapodistrian University of Athens, Greece.
-Since 2017, her research has focused on elucidating myocardial injury mechanisms in acute myocardial infarction and heart failure, with an emphasis on novel cardioprotective strategies.
-She is particularly interested in multidisciplinary approaches advancing cardiac amyloidosis research.
+Dr Panagiota Efstathia Nikolaou obtained her PhD in 2022 from the National and Kapodistrian University of Athens, Greece.
+Since 2017, her research has focused on mechanisms of myocardial injury in acute myocardial infarction and heart failure, with an emphasis on novel cardioprotective strategies and cardiac amyloidosis.

 Doctor Panagiota Efstathia Nikolaou